 What is Agile Testing?

-Agile Testing takes on the principles and values of the agile manifesto to speed up the testing process while ensuring collaboration among the testers and developers working towards the common goal — quality software development.
+Agile Testing takes on the agile manifesto’s principles and values to speed up the testing process while ensuring collaboration among the testers and developers towards the common goal — quality software development.

 |1.
 Testing only starts after the development process is over.
 Here the development and testing phases are entirely independent of each other||Testing occurs as a recurring activity throughout the development process.
 That is, development and testing are done side by side|